 To make changes persistent, use the Main Menu tool to modify the application's launcher.

 - For GTK+ applications, check to see if it has a GTK3 build.

 - GTK2 applications have no chance of scaling by themselves, such as GIMP, etc.

 - Some apps can be scaled using an environment variable or parameter.

 - To tell what the toolkit of an application is, take a look at its dependencies:

 How do I enable HiDPI for the MATE Desktop?

 Starting from 18.04, you'll be able to turn on HiDPI from MATE Tweak.

 What is discussed here can also apply to other distributions - such as Arch, where MATE is the desktop environment.

-Although, it can appear or feel a little blurry to the rest of the desktop (that may or may not be physiological).
+The downsides is that the scaled app may appear or feel a little blurry to the rest of the desktop.

 Install its dependencies and move the script system-wide: